gregbci/PyQtWeb/README.md

 # PyQtWeb
-Demo pyqt webview application.
-Requires [PyQt6](https://doc.qt.io/qtforpython-6/index.html#)
+Demo Python + Qt webview application.
+Requires [Pyside6](https://doc.qt.io/qtforpython-6/index.html#).
+Note Pyside6 is the official "pyqt" suppoted by Qt.
+It is nearly identical to PyQt6.

 To install dependencies and run applications: